Uclusion/uclusion-blog/_posts/2021-09-01-1-on-autonomy.md

 ### It's not all about the code
 Form follows function, and tools and process evolve too.
-If your company is dictating your development process or environment then they are very slightly removed from telling you what to name that function you're working on.
+If your company is dictating your development process or environment then they are very slightly removed from telling you what to name a function.
 This also extends to working hours and whether the office is mandatory.
 You need the flexibility to work the way *you* do best, or you're hobbling yourself right from the start.

 The same principle applies to believing in _what_ you are building.
 If you don't think the code you are writing will provide value then stop what you are doing (or at least put as little energy into it as possible while you work on